subhojit777/imag/doc/src/04000-lib-store.md

 * `PreDeleteHook`
 * `PostDeleteHook`

+These are called "Hook positions" in the following.

 Which are executed before or after the store action is executed.
 The `Pre`-Hooks can deny the execution by returning an error.
 The `Post`-Hooks can (for the appropriate store actions) alter the hook result.